saumyamehta17/algorithm_and_system_design/system_designs/cache_design.md

 write to db first bypassing cache and return response from db itself, next time that data read will have cache miss and then cache will be updated.
 High Latency

 ### Estimation
-- How many requests per second, lets say 1M
+- How many requests per second, lets say 10M
-- Nginx can handle 50k to 80k requests per second
+- Nginx can handle static 50k to 80k requests per second, so our server could serve lets say 5k concurrent requests/sec
+- Lets say latency would be 50 ms for a request, so 1 sec could server 20 requests
+- Overall our server could handle 20*5k = 100K requests/sec, which mean we need 10M/100k = 100 machines
+- Adding 20-30% more, we will get 120 machines
+- Also for storage, high memory ec2 instances could give us

 ### Thrashing

 ### eviction policy